Updated: September 16, 2019

 Retail Sales Commissions (direct sales)

-These are commissions you earn for selling products directly to the customer.
+Retail Sales Commissions are what you earn by selling products directly to the customer.
 Either at a home party or online using the companies CDO (customer direct order) program.

-If you’re selling offline at a home party, you simply make the difference between what you paid for the products and what you sell them for.
+If you’re selling offline at a home party, you simply earn the difference between your discounted price and the retail price.

-The maximum discount you can receive is 50%, which means 50% commissions on direct sales.
-Not bad.
+The maximum discount you can receive is 50%.
+Which means you can potentially earn 50% commissions on direct sales.
+This is very cool.

 Downline Commissions (earning from your recruits)